sammymustafa/sammymustafa.github.io/index.md

 title: "Home"
 ---

-I'm an adept researcher and data scientist who develops novel, evidence-based solutions addressing the complexities of healthcare.
+I'm an researcher and data scientist who develops novel, evidence-based solutions addressing the complexities of healthcare.
+Currently, I'm a senior at Northwestern working to improve health outcomes through precision psychiatry approaches.
+Please look around to learn about my work!